 What about medications and technology?

-Yeah, whether people are taking my blended on-site 90-hour course or my all-online 90-hour course for exam eligibility or reviewing for a first-time or certification renewal, they worry about knowing some technology that rolled out of the factory yesterday or a medication the FDA approved last Tuesday.
+Yeah, whether people are taking my all-online 95-hour course for exam eligibility or reviewing for a first-time or certification renewal, they worry about knowing some technology that rolled out of the factory yesterday or a medication the FDA approved last Tuesday.

-First, remember that the FDA is irrelevant, because of the IBLCE exam’s global perspective.
+First, remember that the FDA is irrelevant, because of the IBCLC exam’s global perspective.
 Second, it’s likely that many countries do not yet have the new piece of equipment or the new drug.

 Instead, I encourage test-takers to know generic names of drugs (because the trade name isn’t relevant in a global environment, right?) and to be prepared for exam items that address non-technological aspects like hand expression.